-People working and living in Europe might be doing business in various countries with lots of driving to and from those countries.
-Knowing about European traffic laws can help keep you safe behind the wheel and avoid costly fines.
+People working and living in Europe might be doing business in various countries with lots of travel to and from those countries.
+If you’re not planning on taking the train, knowing about various European traffic laws can help keep you safe behind the wheel and avoid costly fines.

 One near-universal rule is in regard to driver’s licenses.
-In general, drivers must have a European Union or international driver’s license, as well as proof of registration and insurance.
+In general, drivers must have a European Union or international driver’s license; requirements for Britons driving in Europe or EU citizens driving in the United Kingdom might change due to Brexit.
+Drivers must also have proof of registration and insurance.
 Anyone driving in Europe needs to get comfortable with the concept of roundabouts, circles in which traffic flows in one direction.
 Drivers already in a roundabout always have the right of way, while drivers seeking to enter a roundabout have to yield.
 For drivers not used to roundabouts, the pressure comes when it’s time to exit.
 Knowing your exit the first time you drive in a particular roundabout isn’t always easy to figure out.
 But don’t worry: you can just keep driving in the circle until you figure out the right exit.

 Some other key information to know is that many European countries require drivers to have their headlights on when driving, day or night.
 Some require having spare bulbs for headlights, and safety kits in cars.
 When it comes to children, most countries require safety seats for kids three and under, while some require all kids under 12 to sit in the back.
 Some countries allow younger kids to sit in the front with a booster seat.

 While many laws are basic and rooted in common sense, there are some unique rules.
 Depending on which country you’re in, you may need a spare set of glasses, a breathalyzer, or to make sure your car is clean.

 To help you in your travels, here’s a guide to driving laws in European countries.

 Traffic laws in Belgium